An extension of Overbeck's attack with an application to cryptanalysis of Twisted Gabidulin-based schemes: Introduction

 \section{Introduction}

-The most promising post quantum alternatives to RSA and elliptic curves cryptography rely on error--correction based paradigms.
-The metric quantifying the amount of noise, can be either Euclidean (lattice--based cryptography), Hamming (code based cryptography) or the rank metric.
-The latter has been much less investigated than the two former ones.
-However, it presents an interesting range of primitives with rather short keys \cite{ABDGHRTZABBBO19,AABBBBCDGHZ20,ABGHZ19}.
+The most promising post-quantum alternatives to RSA and elliptic curve cryptography are based on error--correction based paradigms.
+The metric which quantifies the amount of noise, can be either Euclidean (lattice--based cryptography), Hamming (code--based cryptography) or the rank metric.
+The latter has been much less investigated than the first two.
+However, it offers an interesting range of primitives with rather short keys \cite{ABDGHRTZABBBO19,AABBBBCDGHZ20,ABGHZ19}.
 In addition, the Gabidulin code family benefits from a decoder that corrects any error up to a fixed threshold.
 This makes it possible to design schemes with a zero failure rate, such as RQC \cite{AABBBBCDGHZ20}.
-Although no rank--based submission was selected for standardization, NIST encouraged the community to continue the research effort in investigating the design and security of rank--metric based primitives.
+Although no rank--based submission was selected for standardization, NIST encouraged the community to continue the research efforts in the design and security of rank--metric based primitives.

 Historically, the first primitive based on rank metric was proposed by Gabidu\-lin, Paramonov and Tretjakov \cite{GPT91}.
 It was a McEliece--like scheme where the structure of a Gabidulin code is hidden.
 This scheme was first attacked in exponential time by Gibson \cite{G95,G96}.
-Then, Gabidulin and Ourivski proposed an improvement of the system resistant to Gibson's attack \cite{GO01,OG03}.
-Later, Overbeck \cite{O05,O08} proposed a polynomial time attack breaking both GPT and its improvements.
-Gabidulin {\em et. al.} then introduced several variants of the GPT based on a different column scrambler $\bfP$ so that some entries of $\bfP^{-1}$ may lie in $\Fqm$ \cite{G08,GRH09,RGH11}.
-However, in \cite{OTN16} the authors proved that for all the aforementioned versions, the shape of the public key is in fact unchanged and remains subject to Overbeck--like attacks.
+Then, Gabidulin and Ourivski proposed an improvement of the system that was resistant to Gibson's attack \cite{GO01,OG03}.
+Later, Overbeck \cite{O05,O08} proposed a polynomial time attack which breaks both GPT and its improvements.
+Gabidulin {\em et. al.} then introduced several variants of the GPT based on a different column scrambler $\bfP$, so that some entries of $\bfP^{-1}$ can be in $\Fqm$ \cite{G08,GRH09,RGH11}.
+However, in \cite{OTN16} the authors proved that for all of the aforementioned versions, the shape of the public key is in fact unchanged and remains subject to Overbeck--type attacks.